House for Trees *

 Location: Ho Chi Minh City, Vietnam

-Five boxes are made from concrete with bamboo texture and each resembles plant pots with large tropical trees on top.
-Thick soil layers for planting function as stormwater basins for detention and retention, contributing to reducing the risk of flood in the city when the idea is multiplied to a large number of houses in the future.
+Under rapid urbanization, cities in Vietnam have diverged far from their origins as sprawling tropical forests.
+An overabundance of motorbikes causes daily traffic congestion as well as serious air pollution.
+Floods occur frequently, not only in rural areas but also in city areas.
+House for Trees, five scattered boxes for a single family, aims to bring back greenery into the city, accommodating high-density dwelling and offering a tropical lifestyle that coexists with nature.
+Five boxes are made from concrete with bamboo texture, resembling plant pots with large tropical trees on top.
+Thick soil layers for the trees function as stormwater basins, contributing to reducing the risk of flood in the city when the idea is multiplied to a large number of houses in the future.

-Fitting into a landlocked remnant site, five boxes are positioned to create two courtyards and small gardens in between.
-The boxes are open to the central courtyard with large openings to enhance natural lighting and ventilation, while remain relatively closed on the other sides for privacy and security.
-Common spaces are located on the ground floor and upper floors accommodate bedrooms and bathrooms, which are connected through bridge-cum-eaves.
-The courtyards and gardens, shaded by trees above, become a part of the living space.
+Fitting into an irregular site, five boxes are positioned to create a front courtyard, a central courtyard and small gardens in between.
+The boxes open to the central courtyard with large openings to enhance natural lighting and ventilation, while remain relatively closed on the other sides for privacy and security.
+Common spaces such as a dining room and a library are located on the ground floor.
+Upper floors accommodate bedrooms and bathrooms, which are connected through bridge-cum-eaves.
+The courtyard and gardens, shaded by trees above, are regarded as a part of the ground floor living space.
+The tree shades and soil layer on the roof contribute to reduce AC use in the house, and to open the lifestyle to the harmony with nature.

 © Photograph by Hiroyuki Oki